-If you are looking for an introduction to the concept of Passive House design and construction, we recommend taking 110: Introduction to Passive House High Performance Buildings.
+If you are looking for an introduction to the concept of Passive House design and construction, we recommend taking 50: Basic Understanding of a Passive House Building.
 Whether you are a planner, builder, policy maker or looking to build your own home, this course will provide a valuable overview.

 If you want a more advanced and detailed understanding of Passive House principles, we recommend 120A: Passive House Design and Construction.
 This four-day course covers the technical, economic and policy elements of Passive House buildings.
 Participants will learn how to apply Passive House principles in the context of building physics, windows and mechanical systems.
 Recommended for building industry professionals and individuals who are going to be involved in the design and construction of Passive House buildings or EnerPHit (retrofit) projects, including: architects, engineers, design professionals, site supervisors, general contractors, building inspectors, city planners, homeowners, investors and suppliers of high performance building materials that may be used in Passive House construction.

 If you are planning to design or build a Passive House building, you will need to take 120A and 120B: Understanding and Working with the Passive House Planning Package (PHPP).
 PHPP is the energy modelling software essential for designing a Passive House building.
 Participants will understand the input and outputs of PHPP, how to select appropriate climate data sets and record building measurements.

 120C: Preparation for the Certified Passive House Designer/ Consultant Exam is specifically for people intending to write the Certified Passive House Designer/ Consultant exam, and who have already completed courses 120A and 120B (or equivalent).
 It can be taken either as a self-paced online module or a two-day in-class course.
 The exam is set by the Passive House Institute and can be challenging, so we recommend taking one or both of these courses that provide information and exercises to thoroughly prepare you.